 It’s nobody else’s business what you say in an email or chat—that’s between you and your audience.
-No person, agency or government has an unqualified need to invade your private thoughts, to record them for posterity or to analyze them like there’s no tomorrow.
+No person, agency or government has an unqualified need (or right) to invade your private thoughts, record them for posterity or analyze them like there’s no tomorrow.

-Despite government complaints to the contrary, online privacy apart from cryptography cannot exist.
+Despite government whining to the contrary, online privacy apart from cryptography doesn’t exist—it cannot exist.
 It is not legislation, but encryption that restores our expectation of privacy.
-Have you ever wanted to:
+Have you wanted to:

 - prevent Google from analyzing your Gmail messages?

-- send encrypted email to a friend through Yahoo?
+- send secure email to a friend through Yahoo?

 You can do all this and more with PrismCipher.
-It’s crypto.
+It’s encryption.
 It’s free.
-It’s easy to use and it was inspired by, erm… “No Such Agency.”
+It’s easy to use and it’s inspired by, erm… “No Such Agency.”

-PrismCipher runs locally in your browser.
+PrismCipher runs in your browser on your own computer.
 It can’t be defeated if a central server gets taken down, because there is no central server.
 As long as you can use the internet you can use PrismCipher.
-As long as you can use Chrome(ium) you can use PrismCipher.
+As long as you can use a Chromium browser you can use PrismCipher.
 And as long as you use PrismCipher your conversations are safe!